- HHS plans to release nearly 300,000 monkeypox vaccine doses to stop the outbreak.

 “But the rash and pustules can last for several weeks,” she said.
 “Mortality has been estimated to be 1 to 10 percent, depending on the strain.
 Thankfully, the strain identified in the UK cases has been associated with a lower mortality rate, about one percent.”

-“Severe disease and mortality [are] higher among children, young adults, and immunocompromised individuals,” she noted.
+“Severe disease and mortality [are] higher among children, young adults, and immunocompromised individuals,” Newman noted.

-She added that there have been cases without travel to areas where the disease is established in the current outbreak, and “it is thought that sexual transmission may play a role.”
+She added that there have been cases without travel to areas where the disease is established in the current outbreak.

 “While sexual orientation, specifically those who identify as gay, bisexual, or men who have sex with men, has been shown to be a commonality in this particular outbreak,” she emphasized.
 “It is important to note that anyone with close contact could contract the virus.”